Scratch Eliminator of Eliminators Original Design / Scratch Built

 Setup was as follows (rememberin' that all attachments are made with swivel hooks t' screw deadlights in wood):

-However, instead o' comin' down as 2 pieces danglin' from one chute, somehow after ejection t' lower body got jammed onto one o' t' fins o' the upper body, and t' whole assemblage came down in an upside down V under the parachute.
+However, instead o' comin' down as 2 pieces danglin' from one chute, somehow after ejection t' lower body got jammed onto one o' t' fins o' the upper body, me bucko, and t' whole assemblage came down in an upside down V under the parachute.

 Damage is minimal - one slightly cracked fin, and t' lower body tube slightly torn in two places where it got jammed.